October 14, 2024

 Combined, state and local entities employ nearly 20 million people.
 The 50 states combine to spend $1.92 trillion every year.
 Another $2.04 trillion is spent by local government entities annually.

 So when we say that the SLED sales opportunity is big, we mean it.
-State and local government entities require a constant stream of goods and services to continue doing what they do.
-And it’s B2G businesses like yours that meet those needs.
+State and local government entities require a massive and constant stream of goods and services to serve their constituents.
+And it’s B2G businesses – from office supplies manufacturers to govtech startups – that meet those needs.

 Two types of SLED Contracts.